Superannuation

 • making and managing the fund’s investments underlying to that investment strategy; and

-• administering the fund, including day to day activities of the fund and the lodging of tax returns for the fund
+• administering the fund, including day to day activities of the fund and meeting all compliance issues including the lodging of tax returns and audited accounts for the fund

 It is important to realise that self-managed super funds can be a very complex area and should involve assistance and specialised advice from an appropriately qualified and experienced adviser.
 Further explanation will be provided later in this module as well as in the separate SMSF module.